SriramGugulothu/CNN/part_b/README.md

-# Assignment_2
+# DL_Project_2
-This repository belongs to Assignment_2
- **PART - B**
+This repository belongs to Deep Learning Project 2 **PART - B**
  # Libraries
 -I have imported all the libraries.
--I have integrated wandb with projectname = 'DL_assignment_2_B'
+-I have integrated wandb with projectname = 'DL_Project_2'
 # wandb integration #
 - I have integrated wandb to visualize the results
 # Data processing #